FurkanKzltprk/FurkanKzltprk/README.md

 - 🌱 I focus on **software development**, mainly **C# .NET** and **API design**, while also exploring **networking** and **cybersecurity**.
 - 🛠️ I enjoy building scalable, clean, and secure applications, and I'm particularly interested in how systems communicate — from network protocols to RESTful APIs.
 - 🎯 My goal is to combine my **networking** and **security knowledge** with software engineering to develop **reliable, efficient, and safe applications** for real-world use.
+- 🌐 Check out my personal website to learn more about my projects and journey!
 ---

 ### 🔧 Tech Interests